gzqx/how-to-kmail-office365-oauth2/README.md

 ***This is only a work around which I don't even know why it works, but it works***

-***If there is any possiblity, plz stay against these non-standard propertory protocols.
+***If there is any possiblity, plz stay against these non-standard proprietary protocols.
 However, I admit sometimes life sucks and leaves no choice***

 (I only tested KMail 5.19.2 (21.12.2))